Fleisch (film): Plot

 A newly married couple is spending their honeymoon in the southwestern United States.
 Suddenly, the unbelievable happens: the husband is kidnapped and assaulted by paramedics in an ambulance.
 The wife escapes at the last minute, and is picked up by a truck driver.
-Together they embark on the search for the kidnapped husband, they encounter a dangerous and perfectly organized syndicate that supplies the world's wealthy customers in organs of young, healthy people.
+Together they embark on the search for the kidnapped husband, encountering a dangerous and perfectly organized syndicate that supplies the world's wealthy customers in organs of young, healthy people.